sagarrajak245/Real-time-WebRTC-VLM-Multi-Object-Detection/README.md

 The system automatically:
 - ✅ Builds and starts Docker containers
+- ✅ It gives u localhost 3000 port URL to run Dispaly of server in browser ui
+- ✅ Also u can open ur phone url in local pc itself to test detection
-- ✅ Exposes public URL via ngrok
+- ✅ Exposes public URL via ngrok only when npm command  currently fails when tries to expose ngrok tunnel inside container
-- ✅ Generates QR code in terminal AND browser
+- ✅ Generates public URL and code in terminal AND browser when npm command u can use tha public url to connect ur phone to test from any netwrok
 - ✅ Displays connection instructions

 Open `http://localhost:3000` on your laptop, scan the QR code on terminal with your phone, or use public url generated bt nggrok and start detecting objects in real-time.